Quasi-Fuchsian flows and the coupled vortex equations: Introduction

 In order to show that the class of thermostat flows defined by \eqref{eq:coupled-vortex-intro} for $m=2$ provides an alternative description of the class of quasi-Fuchsian flows introduced by Ghys, we need to exhibit a \emph{bijection}

 such that if we let $([g_{1}]_{\Teich}, [g_{2}]_{\Teich}) := \mc{G}([g]_{\conf},A)$, then the weak stable foliation of the hyperbolic metric $g_1$ is smoothly conjugate to the foliation defined by \eqref{eq:weakbundles} for $r^s$, and the weak unstable foliation of the hyperbolic metric $g_2$ is smoothly conjugate to the foliation defined by \eqref{eq:weakbundles} for $r^u$.
-The bijection $\mc{G}$ will be constructed using the harmonic map approach to Teichmüller theory (see \cite{EE69,Tromba-92}).
+The bijection $\mc{G}$ that we will use is well known in the literature from different points of view.
+In this note we choose the harmonic map approach to Teichmüller theory (see \cite{EE69,Tromba-92}) but we could have also used the Anti-de Sitter (AdS) point of view as originated in the paper by Mess \cite{Mess_07}; we briefly survey this alternative approach in Remark \ref{remark:ads} below.

 Given two hyperbolic metrics $\sigma$ and $\rho$ on $M$, it is well-known that there exists a unique harmonic diffeomorphism $f: (M,\sigma) \to (M,\rho)$ isotopic to the identity.
 Moreover, the \emph{Hopf quadratic differential} $(f^*\rho)^{2,0}$ is holomorphic (here the $(2, 0)$-part of $f^*\rho$ is taken with respect to the complex structure derived from $[\sigma]_{\conf}$), and thus we have a map

 where $\text{QD}([\sigma]_{\conf})$ denotes the vector space of holomorphic quadratic differentials on the Riemann surface determined by $[\sigma]_{\conf}$.
 This map is studied in \cite{Samp78,Wolf89}, where it is shown that it is a \emph{homeomorphism}, see \cite[Theorem 3.1]{Wolf89}.
-(Note that this map only depends on the conformal class $[\sigma]_{\conf}$, which is being used as a \emph{base point}; this is another way of showing that $\T(M)$ is homeomorphic to $\mathbb{R}^{6g(M)-6}$, where $g(M)$ denotes the genus of $M$.)
+(Note that this map only depends on the conformal class $[\sigma]_{\conf}$, which is being used as a \emph{base point}.)

+Let us introduce some notation concerning the \emph{marked length spectrum}.
+For a non trivial free homotopy class $\mathfrak{c}$ in $M$ and a hyperbolic metric $\sigma$, write $\ell_\sigma(\mathfrak{c})$ for the length (with respect to $\sigma$) of the unique closed geodesic in the class $\mathfrak{c}$.

 We are now ready to state our main result:

 \begin{Theorem} The map $\mc{G}$ defined by